MicrosoftDocs/azure-docs/articles/digital-twins-v2/how-to-manage-graph.md

 # manager: MSFT-alias-of-manager-or-PM-counterpart
 ---

-# Manage the components of your twin graph
+# Manage the elements in your twin graph

 Azure Digital Twins **Twin APIs** let developers create, modify, and delete digital twins and their relationships in an Azure Digital Twins instance.